 How to Book This Chengdu Panda Tour:

 - It’s possible to purchase admission tickets to the Chengdu Panda Base for only $9.
-With this option it would be necessary to hire a car, or take a bus to the Chengdu Panda Base.
+With this option, it would be necessary to hire a car or taxi or take a bus to the Chengdu Panda Base.

 - It’s possible to book a group panda tour, which includes transport to the Chengdu panda breeding center, and the cost of admission.
 This option is about $50 per person.

 - For more flexibility, there is also a private tour option.
-The private tour to the Chengdu Panda Base is about $70 per person for a group of two people, or only $28 per person for a group of six.
+The private tour to the Chengdu Panda Base is about $70 per person for a group of two people or only $28 per person for a group of six.
 This is the best option for a family or group of friends traveling together.
+Panda Tours Pro Tip: The benefit of booking a private tour is that you can set the time to leave Chengdu.
+The earlier the better as the pandas are morning animals.

 Book This Private Tour to the Chengdu Panda Base